 THE AUSTRALIAN RALLY COMMISSION (ARCOM)

 This section is devoted to the workings of the Australian Rally Commission.
-It is through this portal that information about the activities of ARCom will be disseminated, in parallel with information available on CAMS own website.
-It is planned that this will include minutes of meetings, communiqués, media releases, newsletters as well as information and discussion papers about rally issues, policy and rule changes.
+It is through this portal that information about the activities of ARCom will be disseminated, in parallel with information available on the Motorsport Australia website.

 Frequently Asked Questions